jsbasra/sf-foodtruck-finder/README.md

 # sf-foodtruck-finder
-App that finds the 5 nearest food trucks in San Francisco based on the user's current location.
+App that finds the 5 nearest food trucks in San Francisco based on the user's current location as required by https://github.com/timfpark/take-home-engineering-challenge .

 The app is accessible at: <a href="https://basra.win">basra.win</a>